OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/changing-our-contact-us-page-1.md

 The decision to abandon the new page came about as a result of a number of events;

 * The success of using webchat on a limited basis meant our Customer Contact team now wanted a site-wide rollout, meaning the launch functionality in the Contact Us page was no longer needed
 * The new functionality stopped working after a CMS update, and we needed to replace it with a working page.
-We defaulted back to our previous version
+We defaulted back to our previous Contact Us page
-* We took the opportunity to press the case that the new page wasn't working with our Customer Contact colleagues, and that we should retain the old version of the
+* We took the opportunity to press the case that the new page wasn't working with our Customer Contact colleagues, and that we should retain the old version.
+The upturn in satisfaction was, regrettably, evidence enough

 text